openprojects/indico-vagrant/README.md

 - Download and Install VirtualBox Extension Pack (same above URL)

-- Create a folder in you Host machine and:
+- Create a folder in your Host machine and:
 ```
   $ git clone https://github.com/openprojects/indico-vagrant.git
 ```